 - Act as a centralized repository for updates.
 The system enables administrators to review available updates from one location, the update server.
-They can perform all the update-related activities on the server without the need to examine client computers where the updates will be eventually applied. - Provide ways to control the delivery of updates.
-There is a variety of updates with varying severity or criticality.
+They can perform all the update-related activities on the server without the need to examine client computers where the updates are eventually applied. - Provide ways to control the delivery of updates.
+There is a variety of updates with varying severity.
 Similarly, the computers being managed have varying requirements with respect to allowing change through software updating.
 For example, servers running line-of-business applications have strict requirements with regard to downtime and update testing.
-To balance these needs, the system provides administrators with tools to group computers of similar requirements together and allows or disallows installation of selected updates to such groups. - Enable automatic update discovery, delivery, and installation on client computers.
-Not all updates that are available on the update server will be applicable on a given computer.
+To balance these requirements, the system provides administrators with tools to group computers of similar requirements together and allows or disallows installation of selected updates to such groups. - Enable automatic update discovery, delivery, and installation on client computers.
+Not all updates that are available on the update server are applicable on a given computer.
 The applicability of an update is based on the specific hardware and software configuration of the computer.
-The system performs the determination of update applicability automatically and only installs relevant updates on computers. - Allow deployment options that enable distributed administration or scale-out.
+The system determines update applicability automatically and only installs relevant updates on computers. - Allow deployment options that enable distributed administration or scale-out.
 In large enterprises, there can be multiple branch offices with different administrators.
 In addition, the total number of computers might be such that one update server cannot handle the processing load.
-The Windows Server Update Services system solves this problem by allowing a deployment configuration where multiple update servers are deployed in a parent-child relationship forming a tree.
+The Windows Server Update Services system solves this problem by allowing a deployment configuration where multiple update servers are deployed in a parent-child relationship that forms a tree.
 The DSS servers can be independently administered or can receive administrative intent from the USS servers.

 - Provide reporting data about update installation activity.
-This sets up a feedback loop for the administrator to check the update installation status.
-When the update servers are deployed as a hierarchy, the system allows for the root server to receive rolled up reporting data from all of the client computers across the hierarchy, enabling the administrator to assess the overall health of the computing environment across the enterprise. - Enable software update delivery and installation in a secure and scalable way.
+Reporting data sets up a feedback loop for the administrator to check the update installation status.
+When the update servers are deployed as a hierarchy, the system allows for the root server to receive rolled-up reporting data from all the client computers across the hierarchy, enabling the administrator to assess the overall health of the computing environment across the enterprise. - Enable software update delivery and installation in a secure and scalable way.
 Applying updates essentially means executing external code and placing external code on a computer.
-This makes it critical that system has safeguards in place to prevent attackers from leveraging these capabilities to take control of or damage the computers.
+It is therefore critical that safeguards are in place to prevent attackers from leveraging these capabilities to take control of or damage the computers.